lucasrocmoreira/PDSB-project/README.md

 This is a beta version of iGenome.
 This version is limited to:

-1) Only available for Linux OS.
+1) Linux OS machines.
 2) Single sample processing.
-3) Only step 1 (Trimming and quality control) of pipeline implemented so far.
+3) Only step 1 (Trimming and quality control) of pipeline (next ones will be implemented shortly).
 4) No parallel processing.

 ### Requirements: